lkmnch/SQL-Trigger-E-Learning-Modul/README.md

 # SQL-Trigger-E-Learning-Modul
 Interactive web application designed to help users learn and practice SQL triggers in a hands-on environment.
-This module provides a simulated database environment where users can create, test, and understand the impact of SQL triggers.
+This module provides a  database environment where users can create, test, and understand the impact of SQL triggers.